-What I learned from writing my Cambridge statement of purpose:
+What I learned from writing my personal statement for the Cambridge College Scholarship Application:

 This is an issue that comes up a lot when I work with people on personal statements.
 Oftentimes the things that you know about yourself and your surroundings are so obvious to you that you forget to describe these insights to your audience.
-That’s your job in a personal statement, to explain who you are, what drives you to accomplish your goals, and why your current course of study matters to you, and others.
+In a personal statement it is your job to explain who you are, what drives you to accomplish your goals, why your current course of study matters to you and how it can impact others.

 If you’re working on a statement like this and you start to wonder what it’s supposed to be, or what you’re supposed to talk about, tell yourself to stop asking that question.
 Instead ask yourself, what do you know intuitively about how you move in the world?
 How can you observe yourself so that someone else gets a glimpse of how you think, what you care about, and why you want to do the things that you want to do?

-Do you need help writing a personal, meaningful graduate statement of purpose?
-Work one-on-one with an experienced admissions advisor – one who has been there themself – to create an application you’re proud to submit.
-Learn more about how Accepted can help when you check out our Graduate School Admissions Consulting & Editing Services here.Want Rebecca to help you get accepted?
-Click here!
+Get the help you need to write a personal, meaningful graduate statement of purpose.
+Work one-on-one with an experienced admissions advisor – one who has personally been there – to create an application you’re proud to submit.
+And did you know that Accepted’s clients received over $1 million dollars in scholarship offers in the last application cycle?
+Learn more about how Accepted can help when you check out our Graduate School Admissions Consulting Services.